tudor-malene/Easygrid/README.md

        * ``` def ${gridName}InlineEdit ()```
        * ``` def ${gridName}AutocompleteResult ()```
        * ```def ${gridName}SelectionLabel ()  ```
-- these can be tested in integration tests

 Guide on extending the default functionality: